 Structural Analysis

 Badley Ashton's approach to structural evaluation typically has two components: the first deals with core-based analysis, and the second with BHI-based analysis.
-Each of these datasets from core and BHI has its strengths, but they are often complimentary and integrating them provides a more robust interpretation.

 Core Based Analysis